willduff/mixedreality-enthusiast-guide/docs/set-up-questions.md

 ## I can't show a preview of what I'm seeing in my headset on my desktop screen.

-Mixed Reality Portal has a **Play** button at the bottom of the screen that allows you to show a preview of what you're seeing in your headset on your desktop's screen.
+Windows Mixed Reality Portal has a **Play** button at the bottom of the screen that allows you to show a preview of what you're seeing in your headset on your desktop's screen.
 But for performance reasons, this feature is only available on PCs running at Windows Mixed Reality Ultra (90Hz).

 ## I got a "Something went wrong" error message, or I'm having problems in the Mixed Reality Portal.